Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: The -local category

 \subsection{Mapping down to $\F_2$-synthetic spectra}

 \

-The realization functor out to $\F_2$-synthetic spectra which we construct is in some ways even more surprising than the norm functor.
-While that functor seemed to double degrees on the special fiber, this functor will appear to cut degrees in half.
+In this section, we will construct a realization functor from the $a$-local category to the category of $\F_2$-synthetic spectra.
+In some ways, this functor is even more surprising than the norm functor.
+While the norm functor seems to double degrees on the special fiber, \Cref{cnj:73} suggests that inverting $a$ cuts degrees in half.

-\begin{prop} There is a symmetric monoidal left adjoint,
+\begin{prop} There is a symmetric monoidal left adjoint

 which sends $\Ss_2^{p,q,w}$ to $\Ss_\tau^{p,w}$ and $\ta$ to $\tau$. \end{prop}

 \begin{proof} We begin by noting that under the equivalence $ \SHRat \simeq \Mod(\Sp_{C_2, i2} ^{\Fil}; R_\bullet) \simeq \Mod(\Sp_{C_2} ^{\Fil}; R_\bullet)$ from \Cref{thm:filt-model}, inverting $a$ becomes levelwise geometric fixed points.
 Thus, $\Mod(\SHRat; \Ss_2 [a^{-1}])$ is equivalent to modules over the commutative algebra $\Phi^{C_2}R_\bullet$ obtained by applying $\Phi^{C_2}$ levelwise.
 Now recall that